piber-dev/zealy-prop/README.md

 The first promotional mission "Deploy on Quasarch" was successful, bringing the beta testing feedback of 140 users and at least the same number of users to the platform at a cost of 1.0-2.5 AKT per user.

 Although it wasn't easy, we were able to keep the budget in check.
+The first month was very successful even though the rewards were not higher than previous sprints, which used up all the unused funds from last proposal.

 ## Changes to the program